Updated May 28, 2026 with Opus 4.8

 Choosing a Claude Model

 Model selection has the largest impact on cost.
-Start on Sonnet 4.6 and only move to Opus 4.7 when benchmarks on your specific workload show a meaningful quality gap.
-Most production workloads are well served by Sonnet at one-fifth the Opus input price.
+For cost-sensitive production workloads, start on Sonnet 4.6 and only move to Opus 4.8 when benchmarks on your specific workload show a meaningful quality gap.
+For the most complex agentic coding, long-horizon reasoning, and expensive-to-fail work, Opus 4.8 is Anthropic’s recommended top-capability model.

-Use Opus 4.7 when the task requires sustained reasoning across many steps, when errors are costly, or when the model must recover from its own mistakes during multi-hour autonomous runs.
+Use Opus 4.8 when the task requires sustained reasoning across many steps, when errors are costly, or when the model must recover from its own mistakes during long autonomous runs.
 Complex debugging, large-scale code migration, long-horizon agents that manage spreadsheets or documents end-to-end, and enterprise workflows where a wrong answer is expensive are the strongest fits.
-The xhigh effort level gives finer control over reasoning depth than the older high/max options.

 When Haiku 4.5 is enough